SUPERSIRI9/making_3js_web/README.md

 then run " npm install vite " on terminal

-and create a json packge using "npm init -y" in json file change script to
+and create a json packge using "npm init -y"
+, and in this json file change script to

 "dev":"vite"